LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 A prerequisite for the definition to make sense is that the notion corresponds to that of classical derivative.

 **Exercise 15**.
 Let $u \in C\U {\mathrm{loc}}^1(U)$ have classical
 derivatives $u^{(i)}$.
 Then $u^{(i)}= \partial\U i u$.

 <div class="exercise-container">
 <button class="exercise-button" onclick="toggleExercise(this)">Hint</button>
 <div class="exercise-text">
-By definition of weak derivatives and integration by parts, we have the distributional equality
+By definition of weak derivatives and the chain rule, we have the distributional equality

 <div>